MAHBOUBIsakina/SD_TOPK_approach/README.md

 # Implementation

-&emsp; We have implemented our solution using JAVA with PEERSIM simulator whiwh allow as to simulate the distributed environement.
+&emsp; We have implemented our solution using JAVA with PEERSIM simulator which allow as to simulate the distributed environement.
 PEERSIM is written in JAVA. to use it:
 <ul>
   <li> Download it from https://sourceforge.net/projects/peersim/files/latest/download</li>
   <li> Decompress the .zip repository </li>